robotique-udes/rover/README.md

 If you've never setup a dualboot before you can follow this installation [tutorial](https://medium.com/linuxforeveryone/how-to-install-ubuntu-20-04-and-dual-boot-alongside-windows-10-323a85271a73).

-- At step: "Installing updates and third-party software": We suggest selecting "Install thrid-party software for graphics and ..."
+- At step: "Installing updates and third-party software": We suggest selecting "Install third-party software for graphics and ..."
 - At step "Ubuntu dual boot setup": Click on "something else" and only create the [following partition](https://miro.medium.com/v2/resize:fit:720/format:webp/1*NHz494_x-btfTl4tnm0Muw.png), you don't need a swap partition or another partition for your /home folder.
 Then for the "Device for bootloader installation" select the device with the "Windows bootloader".

 #### ROS installation and first steps